 After climbing around the hoodoos and to the top and back you will probably be ready to cool down.
 The conveniently located Hydration Station in the parking lot has drinks/sweet treats that will be very tempting.
 Slightly overpriced but still refreshing.

-How to Get to the Drumheller Hoodoos?
+How to Get to the Drumheller Hoodoos

-You have to pay $2 per vehicle to park but there is no entrance fee to the hoodoos themselves.
+Once you arrive at the Drumheller hoodoos, you have to pay $2 per vehicle to park but there is no entrance fee to the hoodoos themselves.

 There is a set of portable toilets (worth the $2 alone if you happen to be at the tail end of a long day on the road) and a souvenir booth.